MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Safe_Links.md

 6. Select the entire text string that you just added in the body of the message.

-7. To the right of the subject is a row of formatting icons.
+7. A row of formatting icons should appear.
 Select the **Link** icon, which depicts two half-ovals with a line in between.

 8. In the **Insert link** window that appears, the text that you highlighted in the body of the message should be displayed in the **Display as** field.
 In the **Web address (URL)** field, enter the following URL: **http://tailspintoys.com/aboutus/freetoys**.